The Ly$\alpha$, CIV, and HeII nebulae around J1000+0234: a galaxy pair at the center of a galaxy overdensity at $z=4.5$: Abstract

 \section{Abstract}

-\Lya\, emission extending over $\gtrsim\,\rm 10\,kiloparsec\,(kpc)$ around dusty, massive starbursts at $z\gtrsim3$ might represent a short-lived phase in the evolution of present-day, massive quiescent galaxies.
-To obtain empirical constraints on this emerging scenario, we present \Lya, \civ, and \heii\, observations taken with the Multi Unit Spectroscopic Explorer towards J1000$+$0234: a galaxy pair at $z=4.5$ composed of a low-mass starburst (J1000$+$0234$-$South) neighboring a massive Submillimeter Galaxy (SMG; J1000$+$0234$-$North) that harbors a rotationally supported gas disk.
+{ \Lya\,$\lambda$1216 (\Lya)} emission extending over $\gtrsim\,\rm 10\,kiloparsec\,(kpc)$ around dusty, massive starbursts at $z\gtrsim3$ might represent a short-lived phase in the evolution of present-day, massive quiescent galaxies.
+To obtain empirical constraints on this emerging scenario, we present \Lya, { \civ$\lambda$1550 (\civ)}, and { \heii\,$\lambda$1640 (\heii)} observations taken with the Multi Unit Spectroscopic Explorer towards J1000$+$0234: a galaxy pair at $z=4.5$ composed of a low-mass starburst (J1000$+$0234$-$South) neighboring a massive Submillimeter Galaxy (SMG; J1000$+$0234$-$North) that harbors a rotationally supported gas disk.
 Based on the spatial distribution and relative strength of \Lya, \civ, and \heii, we find that star formation in J1000+0234$-$South and an active galactic nucleus in J1000+0234$-$North are dominant factors in driving the observed 40\,kiloparsec-scale Ly$\alpha$ blob (LAB).
 We use the non-resonant \heii\,line to infer kinematic information of the LAB.
-We find marginal evidence for two spatially and spectrally separated \heii\, regions, which suggests that the two-peaked \Lya\, profile is mainly a result of two overlapping H{\sc i} clouds on a collision course, rather than resonant scattering effects in an expanding H{\sc i} shell.
+We find marginal evidence for two spatially and spectrally separated \heii\, regions, which suggests that the two-peaked \Lya\, profile is mainly a result of two overlapping { and likely interacting} H{\sc i} clouds.
 We also report the serendipitous identification of three Ly$\alpha$ emitters spanning over a redshift bin $\Delta z \leq 0.007$ (i.e., $\lesssim 380\,\rm km\,s^{-1}$) located at $\lesssim 140\,\rm kpc$ from J1000+0234.
 A galaxy overdensity analysis confirms that J1000+0234 lies near the center of a Megaparsec-scale galaxy overdensity at $z= 4.5$ that might evolve into a galaxy cluster at $z=0$.
 The properties of J1000+0234 and its large-scale environment strengthen the link between SMGs within LABs, tracing overdense regions, as the progenitors of local massive ellipticals in galaxy clusters.